Željko Karaula: Controversy

+His 2015 book Mačekova vojska – hrvatska seljačka zaštita u Kraljevini Jugoslaviji generated scholarly discussion within Croatian historiographical circles by challenging the traditionally emphasized pacifist nature of the Croatian Peasant Party (HSS) and highlighting the militaristic aspects of the peasant movement.
+Some researchers noted that the Peasant Protection (Zaštita) played a more significant role in assisting the Ustaše movement during their assumption of power following the collapse of Yugoslavia in April 1941, suggesting a greater pre-war infiltration of Ustaše elements within its ranks than previously acknowledged.

 At the beginning of 2020, there was a dispute between Željko Karaula and the Catholic Church in Croatia because Karaula edited a transcript of diary entries by the Archbishop Alojzije Stepinac (1934-1945) created by UDBA in the 1950s, which were kept in the Croatian State Archives and became publicly available around the end of 2017.
 Despot Infinitus published the book in Zagreb.
 The Church thought the diary to be the property of the archdiocese in Zagreb, to which Karaula responded that he only published archival materials from the Stepinac file kept in the archives: "These are publicly available materials for research, and it is not required to seek any permit by the archdiocese in Zagreb to publish such material."

+Regarding his 2022 comprehensive biography Sekula Drljević (1884-1945) – politička biografija, published by the Montenegrin Cultural Forum and DANU, academician Šerbo Rastoder of the Montenegrin Academy of Sciences and Arts (CANU) described it as one of the best biographical studies of a 20th-century Montenegrin politician, characterizing the work as a "triumph of historical science."